BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Lobbyism, which is sometimes indistinguishable from outright corruption, represents a significant issue.
 The consistent failure to fulfill promises, whether they be pledges for a transaction tax, the cessation of subsidies that actively contribute to global warming, or the numerous 'conferences' like COP that, at this point, are merely part of a *hope economy*---offering a false and pacifying sense of hope---that fuels the distrust in institutions.

-COP28 proved to be a disaster for the majority of the world's population.
+In my view, COP28 proved to be a disaster for the majority of the world's population.
 There was essentially no consensus on even the most basic measures.
 No accord on phasing out fossil fuels, and not even a genuine commitment to promoting renewable energy.
 The decision to have COP led by one of the world's largest oil and gas companies is, at this point, satirical if it were not true.